Kaderde/teched2025-msad/exercises/ex1/ex1.2/README.md

   @restrict: [ // You can use the @restrict annotation to define authorizations on a fine-grained level.

         { grant: ['READ', 'CREATE'], to: 'support' },         // ✅ Support users Can view and create incidents

-        // ✅ THIS IS THE KEY CHANGE:
-        // Support users can only UPDATE or DELETE incidents that are either
+        // ✅ Support users can only UPDATE or DELETE incidents that are either
         // unassigned (assignedTo is null) or assigned to themselves.
         {
             grant: ['UPDATE', 'DELETE'],